FOR BOOKING CONSIDERATION: FALL 2021 AND WINTER 2022

 San Diego’s Troubadour: “Alive for Us is as strong a debut as you could hope for, with rocking, hook filled-tunes matched to excellent production…you could pick any track off this album and it would slot well against most of what’s currently on the airwaves…”.

-“Tonight” licensed for feature film “Eat Wheaties!” starring Tony Hale and Elisha Cuthbert, now on-demand.
+“Tonight” licensed for feature film “Eat Wheaties!” starring Tony Hale and Elisha Cuthbert.

 91X’S December Local Break for “In the Open”